TLCFEM/suanPan-manual/docs/README.md

 3. advanced solving techniques and modern time integration methods;
 4. and many more.

-[suanPan](https://tlcfem.github.io/suanPan/) also fully utilise the multicore architecture of today's PCs.
+[suanPan](https://tlcfem.github.io/suanPan/) also fully utilises the multicore architecture of today's PCs.
 From element/material state determination to global matrix assembly and handling of constraints, almost all parts of FEA are parallelised, meaning the computational capacity provided by the hardware is fully used.
 For the same analysis task, it is typically faster than other single-threaded or MPI based packages.